elpah/so_long/README.md

 ## **SO_LONG**

-In this game, players navigate through a custom map, collect items, and reach the exit to complete the level.
+**so_long** is a 2D game built with C and MiniLibX.
+In this game, the player navigates a custom map, collects items, and reaches the exit to complete the level.
+This project highlights core programming skills, including map parsing, event handling, and sprite rendering.

 ## **Project Overview**